tomerlichtash/mels-loop/public/content/docs/mels-hack-the-missing-bits/index.en.md

         +     OVERFLOW

-The overflow would toggle the `BCU` on, causing the heretofore ineffective `TBC` to transfer control to the address in the (A) field, which was `0`.
+The overflow would toggle the `BCU` on, causing the heretofore ineffective `TBC` to transfer control to the address in the `(A)` field, which was 0.
 If Ed Nather was not familiar with the overflow aspect of the `BCU`, then his reading of the code would indeed lead to the diagnosis of a loop without a test.
 A standard conditional jump consisted of some test, followed by a `TBC` instruction, which would `JUMP` out of the loop only if the test had succeeded.
 It was quite natural, then, for a RPC-4000 programmer to come across a "free floating" `TBC` instruction, with no preceding test and conclude:

         But the loop had no test in it.

 This scenario seems closer to the original story: The `JUMP` is there, as well as the overflow and the seemingly unnecessary `1` in the index register bit.
 There are only two deviations from the original account:

 1. The opcode is never modified.
-2. The magical nature of the hack is due not only to Mel's prowess, but also - perhaps mostly - to Ed Nather's incomplete understanding of the machine.
+2. The magical nature of the hack is due not only to Mel's prowess, but also – perhaps mostly – to * Ed Nather**'s incomplete understanding of the machine.
 Had he known that the `TBC` instruction was influenced by an overflow, he would have cracked the problem right away, leaving no story for posterity.

-Anyone who likes coding can imagine Mel Kaye's reaction, when he read about the path of an overflow triggering a jump.
+Anyone who likes coding can imagine **Mel Kaye**'s reaction, when he read about the path of an overflow triggering a jump.
 The challenge was immediately obvious.
 Having run a trivial POC, he naturally proceeded to the next level, causing the overflow at the end of an iterative process, after the data had been drained.
 This way, he could avoid the standard test at the end of the loop.
 The stroke of genius was completed when he managed to usefully incorporate this structure into a real-world program.

-## So What You're Saying is...
+## So What You're Saying is

-Whichever version you prefer - the number juggling trick or the deviously elegant `TBC` manipulation - it is clear that Ed Nather's account was rooted in faulty memory (and probably a faulty understanding of RPC-4000).
+Whichever version you prefer – the number juggling trick or the deviously elegant `TBC` manipulation – it’s clear that **Ed Nather**'s account was rooted in faulty memory (and probably a faulty understanding of RPC-4000).
 This finding does not diminish the story's charm.
 Most developers can identify with the laborious excavation through another programmer's "impossible" code.
 The charm of a self-modifying program is still there and the hack, in both implementations, is impressive.

-If this analysis can cast a shadow on the myth of Mel, it is not related to Nather's credibility, nor to Mel's undeniable skill.
+If this analysis can cast a shadow on the myth of **Mel Kaye**, it is not related to **Ed Nather**'s credibility, nor to Mel's undeniable skill.
 Rather, it stems from the obvious lack of real value that the hack added to the program.
 It's very unlikely that a standard loop would have degraded the program's performance in any noticeable way.
 Mel's testless loop was clearly a vain addition of complexity, in an environment that was very complex on its own.

-This approach to coding is hardly a relic of the past.
-One often finds it in software teams, among some highly regarded - though less valued - members.
-If you've spent several years in the industry or in CS academia, you probably know this subspecies: the developer that replaces a straightforward loop with a series of auto-resolving promises, capped by a cryptic reducer, then revels in their teammates' bewilderment at the sight of the new code.
-Hardly the character you'd select for a coding legend.
+This approach to coding is far from extinct.
+One often finds it in software teams, among some highly regarded – though less valued – members.
+If you've spent several years in the industry or in Computer Science academia, you surely know this subspecies: the developer that replaces a straightforward loop with a series of auto-resolving promises, capped by a cryptic reducer, then revels in their teammates' bewilderment at the sight of the new code.
+Hardly the personality that you'd select for a coding legend.

-However, there is one small distinction that can make all the difference: Mel's hack was performed in the dark.
-It was meant to run silently until the machine was retired, visible only to mute tape or punch-card readers.
-Ed Nather's encounter with the code was incidental; his struggle with the logic suggests that Mel never bragged about his coup to anyone in the company.
-He settled for the satisfaction of the achievement, that brief sensation that you are _really_ smart.
-This by itself is evidence enough, that Mel Kaye was _A real programmer_.
+However, there is one distinction that can make all the difference – Mel's hack was performed in the dark.
+It was meant to run silently until the machine was retired, visible only to mute tape readers. **Ed Nather'**s encounter with the code was incidental; his struggle with the logic indicates that Mel never bragged about his coup to anyone in the company.
+His duel with the machine required no audience.
+The sparks of beauty and brilliance that it generated needed no applause.
+An epitome of a _real programmer_, Mel Kaye was perfectly content watching his code run and feeling very, very clever.